MakeSchool-Tutorials/MS-2018-Environment-Setup/P4-iOS-Install-Instructions/content.md

 Install the Xcode Command Line Tools, which is a bundle of command-line based software for developers.
 It includes things like `git`, `gcc` and `clang`.
 For a complete list, see [this article](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/).

+> [action]
+>
-Install Command Line Tools by running this command in terminal:
+> Install Command Line Tools by running this command in terminal:
+>
 ```bash
 $ xcode-select --install
 ```

-> [info]
-> Whenever you see code prefixed with a dollar sign $, that indicates that it's a command to be entered in the command prompt.
-Don't include the $ when you paste the command in.

 # Download Xcode (ONLY MOBILE STUDENTS)

-To install Xcode 9, you need Mac OS 10.13.2 or newer, so you should install/upgrade that first if yours is older than that.
+To install the latest version of Xcode, you need the latest version of Mac OS before you install Xcode.

+> [action]
+>
+> 1. On the upper left corner, click the apple icon, and click `About This Mac`
+> 1. From the `Overview` tab, click on `Software Update`, and if there are any updates available, install them.

+From here, Xcode is an easy download in the Mac App Store:

+> [action]
+>
+> Open the App Store on your laptop and search for `Xcode`.
+From there, install it!

-Then Xcode 9 is an easy download in the Mac App Store.
-After it's installed, you should open Xcode to allow it to do some additional installation and configuration.
-Note that if you have been using the beta version of Xcode 9 before, you need to delete this from your computer and then your Xcode 8 version will just be upgraded through the App Store (so you should end up with only one version of Xcode).
+After it's installed (this will take some time, it's not a quick download), you should open Xcode to allow it to do some additional installation and configuration.
+Note that you should **not install a beta version of Xcode!** Only install a production version through the app store.

-**DO NOT INSTALL Xcode 10** as it is still in beta.